mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 Methods

-- Strategic, tactical and administrative MLT cadence
+- Strategic, tactical and administrative MLT cadence - Stay in sync, solve problems as a team
-- Quarterly planning process (moving to halves)
+- Quarterly planning process (moving to halves) - Develop, adapt and finalize plans for next quarter
-- Quarterly business review
+- Quarterly business review - As a first team, review previous quarter and align plans for current quarter
-- Annual planning offsite
+- Annual planning offsite - Discuss and finalize plans for the year
-- Board and adviser reviews
+- Board and adviser reviews - Check-in with board and advisers to align on annual plans
-- Team leadership workshops
+- Team leadership workshops - Increase organizational health by investing in team cohension
-- Opportunity for leadership coaching / advisers (no obligation)
+- Opportunity for leadership coaching / advisers (no obligation) - Invest in our leaders

 Obstacles